ItalyPaleAle/revaulter/docs/02-install-and-configure-revaulter.md

 ## Generating a TLS certificate and key

-Using Revaulter requires TLS, for security and performance reasons (to be able to use HTTP/2 for the long-lived requests).
+Unless you are exposing Revaulter behind a reverse proxy (such as Traefik, Caddy, Nginx, etc) which performs TLS termination, you should configure Revaulter to use TLS, for both security and performance reasons (to be able to use HTTP/2 for the long-lived requests).

 Using a self-signed certificate is an acceptable option if running Revaulter in the same server as your app.
 You can generate a self-signed TLS certificate using OpenSSL, for example: